mosabami/modernize-app-ai-ready/exercises/ex-3/11-ai-search-index.md

     ![9wx3fylu.png](../../media/9wx3fylu.png)

-1. On the **Review and create** page, enter **brochures-vector** in the **Objects name prefix** text field and then select **Create**.
+1. On the **Review and create** page, enter **brochures** in the **Objects name prefix** text field and then select **Create**.
 Wait for the creation process to complete and select **Close**.

     ![dblr2z51.png](../../media/dblr2z51.png)

-    > :warning: Make sure you set the Objects name prefix to 'brocures-vector' or you might have to take extra configuration steps later.
+    > :warning: Make sure you set the Objects name prefix to 'brochures' or you might have to take extra configuration steps later.
 It should take only a few minutes for the Import and vectorize data tool to index the data from the 40 hotel brochures.

 1. In the left navigation pane for the **Search Service** instance, in the **Search management** section, select **Indexers**.